Skip to content

 2. Second, review applicable federal, state and local laws and regulations to determine the scope of their obligation to protect HOA information.

-3. Third, develop and adopt an information security policy and associated procedures, to include:
+3. Third, develop and adopt information security policy and associated procedures, to include:

-• What information is to be protected, at what level
+1. What information is to be protected, at what level (as discussed above).

-• What steps are to be taken if/when there is a data breach
+2. What steps are to be taken if/when there is a data breach.
+(See below).

-• What, when and how records will be disposed of when they are no longer needed
+3. What, when and how records will be disposed of (destroyed) when they are no longer needed.

-This may seem like overkill, especially for a small HOA with limited resources.
-However, having policies and procedures in place reduces the chances of the HOA, its board and its management being found negligent and therefore liable for damages resulting from the breach.
+This may seem overkill, especially for a small HOA with limited resources.
+However, having a policy and procedures in place reduces the chances of the HOA, its board and its management being found negligent and therefore liable for damages resulting from the breach.

 What to Do When Protection Fails

-As soon as a data breach is detected, the board and management must consider it a significant event to be dealt with promptly, with a sense of urgency.
+As soon as a data breach is detected, the board and management must consider it a significant event (that is, a crisis) to be dealt with promptly, with a sense of urgency.

 The board and management must initiate immediately the HOA’s data breach protocol to minimize the damage.
 Specific steps include: